Doris-Li/DBSCAN-related/README.md

 # DBSCAN-related

+1.
-1.chooseCluster(for 2d points,but can also be used in 3d with "point.java" file in DBSCAN_3d and other dataset)
+chooseCluster(for 2d points,but can also be used in 3d with "point.java" file in DBSCAN_3d and other dataset)
   input: Eps,MinPts,the special point
   outpot: The Cluster where the special point is located